by Hanks Realty Group

 Step 3: Start Where the Chaos Lives

-Do not begin with the easy wins.
+Don’t begin with the easy wins.
 Go straight for the beast.

-The junk drawer.
+- The junk drawer

-The garage corner of shame.
+- The garage corner of shame

-The kitchen cabinet avalanche.
+- The kitchen cabinet avalanche

 When you conquer the worst spot, everything else feels lighter.
-Momentum is a powerful drug - use it responsibly.
+Momentum is a powerful drug—use it responsibly.

 Step 4: Keep What Supports Your Life Now